 Milk would do just fine.
-I’m sure cookie monster would approve.
+I’m sure the cookie monster would approve.

 (If you haven’t clicked the link and listened to the song yet, now’s the time.
 It will put a smile on your face.)

-The flavour combination might not be your classic PB & J, but trust me.
+The flavor combination might not be your classic PB & J, but trust me.
 This one’s even better.

 The recipe makes a dozen cookies.
 Easily double it, they disappear quickly.
 But if you’re like me and are constantly baking and trying new treats, a smaller batch is nice to work with.
 You won’t be left with a feeling of cookie-overload.